SKevo18/sokoban.py/README.md

 # Cube Pusher

-A pure-Python 1st April terminal game based on the original [Cube Pusher](https://idowngames.com/cube-pusher).
+A pure-Python terminal game based on the original [Cube Pusher](https://idowngames.com/cube-pusher).
+Produced by ChatGPT-4 as an April fools experiment (modified).

 ## How to play